podium-lib/podium-lib.github.io/src/docs/podlets/assets.md

 _4. Add browserify transforms and plugins (optional)_

 Under the hood, Asset Pipe uses [Browserify](http://browserify.org/) to bundle JavaScript code.
 Browserify transforms and plugins can be used with the help of the `assets.transform()` and `assets.plugin()` methods.
-A common use case for this is transforming es modules using [Babel]() by way of the [Babelify](https://github.com/babel/babelify) Browserify transform.
+A common use case for this is transforming ES modules using [Babel](https://babeljs.io/) by way of the [Babelify](https://github.com/babel/babelify) Browserify transform.

 ```js
 const babelify = require('babelify');